-- 6.1 Evaluation of the school's career programme is an on-going and cyclical process, and all aspects are regularly reviewed and monitored to inform future policy planning. - The school will use the compass tool to self-evaluate and improve the quality of careers provision against the 8 Gatsby Benchmarks. - 6.3 Formal monitoring of the impact of the careers programme will be carried out through: - lesson observations and learning walks - onward destinations information and data - review meetings with external partners and evaluation of the impact of services provided - 6.4 Evaluation also includes the views of employers, training providers, governors, pupils, and parents.
-Their views are elicited via, discussions, surveys, and questionnaires.

-- 6.5 The Governing Body, Headteacher and assigned programme leader will monitor the operation and effectiveness of arrangements referred to in this policy at each school. - 6.6 The Trust will review this policy annually in consultation with each school.
+- 6.1 Evaluation of the school's career programme is an on-going and cyclical process, and all aspects are regularly reviewed and monitored to inform future policy planning. - 6.2 The school will use the compass tool to self-evaluate and improve the quality of careers provision against the 8 Gatsby Benchmarks. - 6.3 Formal monitoring of the impact of the careers programme will be carried out through: - lesson observations and learning walks - onward destinations information and data - review meetings with external partners and evaluation of the impact of services provided - 6.4 Evaluation also includes the views of employers, training providers, governors, pupils, and parents.
+Their views are elicited via, discussions, surveys, and questionnaires. - 6.5 The Governing Body, Headteacher, assigned SLT and Careers Lead will monitor the operation and effectiveness of arrangements referred to in this policy at this school. - 6.6 The Trust will review this policy annually in consultation with each school.